Mayfly277/mayfly277.github.io/_posts/2022-07-04-GOADv2-pwning-part2.md

 [-] User Administrator doesn't have UF_DONT_REQUIRE_PREAUTH set
 ```

-- We get a ticket for brandon.stark and we will try to break it as the user don't require kerberos preauthentication
+- We get a ticket for brandon.stark and we will try to break it as the user don't require kerberos pre-authentication

 ```bash
 hashcat -m 18200 asrephash /usr/share/wordlists/rockyou.txt